SeaQL/seaql.github.io/Blog/blog/2026-02-12-sea-orm-pro-notification.md

 ![](../static/img/sea-orm-pro-webhook_trigger_0010.png)

-SeaORM Pro supports sending notifications to Slack and Microsoft Teams via webhooks.
+SeaORM Pro now supports sending notifications to Slack and Microsoft Teams via webhooks.
 Once configured, applications can send notifications based on triggers: for example, when a new order is created or an order item is updated.

 ## The Design